xsdk-project/HandsOnLessons/lessons/superlu-mfem/lesson.md

   200    9.500000e-04    1.000000   1.000000e+00
 ```

+Below, we plot behavior of the GMRES method for velocity values in the
+range [100,1000] at incriments, _dv_, of 25 and also show an animation
+of the solution GMRES gives as velocity increases

 |Solutions @_dv_=25 in [100,1000]|Contours of Solution @ _vel=1000_|
 |:---:||:---:|
 |<video src="gmres.mpg" width="400" height="300" controls preload></video>|[<img src="mfem-superlu0003.png" width="400">](mfem-superlu0003.png)|